The Facts And Fictions Of Depression Statistics And Data

 You don't have to live with depression symptoms

-Benefits of online therapy
+Potential benefits of online therapy for depressed symptoms

 If you’re currently living with depression, it can be challenging to get out of bed and face the day.
 The thought of going through the process of finding a local therapist, scheduling an appointment, acquiring transportation and childcare, and attending therapy in person can seem overwhelming.
 Online therapy can offer a more flexible alternative, empowering you to get the professional insight and guidance you deserve from the comfort of your home.

-Effectiveness of online therapy
+Effectiveness of online therapy for improving mental health

 Takeaway

 Facts about depression can include that it is generally considered to be one of the most common conditions in the world and that it’s often very treatable.
 However, fictions about depression can abound.
-Some of these myths may include the idea that depression is the same thing as anxiety, that depression looks the same in everyone, that all depressed people are suicidal, and that only adults are affected by depression.
+Some of these myths may include the idea that depression is the same thing as anxiety, that depression looks the same in everyone, that all people with depression are suicidal, and that only adults are affected by depression.
 Please know that if you’re experiencing symptoms of depression, you do not have to continue living this way.
 Treatment can begin with scheduling an in-person or online session with a licensed therapist.

 Depression is treatable, and you're not alone